cscottmills/polyculturekombucha/_includes/flavor_ingredients.md

 <h2 class="post--title">About the tea</h2>

-We use our own mix of three lovely green teas from the Eastern Hemisphere:
+We use our own blend of three lovely green teas from the Eastern Hemisphere:

 **Makaibari Estate**
 [Darjeeling][1]{:target="_blank"}, India